Forthcoming Events and Conferences

 – How can we help the wider arts world to commission work?

-At the conference you can see performance, film and visual work and take part in discussions.
-Artists will present their work and there will be opportunities to talk or address the conference themes in a variety of accessible ways.
+At the conference there were performances, films and visual work and discussions.
+Artists presented their work and there were opportunities to address the conference themes in a variety of accessible ways.

 Creative Minds EastDate : Wednesday, October 28th, 2015